Wildlife advocate and primate expert Jane Goodall dies at 91

 Through the National Geographic's coverage, the chimpanzees at Gombe Stream soon became household names - most famously, one Goodall called David Greybeard for his silver streak of hair.

-Nearly 30 years after first arriving in Africa, however, Goodall said she realised she could not support or protect the chimpanzees without addressing the dire disappearance of their habitat.
-She said she realised she would have to look beyond Gombe, leave the jungle, and take up a larger global role as a conservationist.
+Nearly thirty years after first arriving in Africa, however, Goodall said she realized she could not support or protect the chimpanzees without addressing the dire disappearance of their habitat.
+She said she realized she would have to look beyond Gombe, leave the jungle, and take up a larger global role as a conservationist.

-She later expanded the institute to include Roots & Shoots, a conservation programme aimed at children.
+She later expanded the institute to include Roots & Shoots, a conservation program aimed at children.

 It was a stark shift from her isolated research, spending long days watching chimpanzees.